A topic from the subject of Organic Chemistry in Chemistry.

 Overview

-Carbonyl compounds are a class of organic compounds that contain a carbon-oxygen double bond (C=O).
-They are named for the carbonyl group, which is the functional group that characterizes them.
-Carbonyl compounds include aldehydes, ketones, and carboxylic acids.
+Carbonyl compounds are a class of organic compounds that contain a carbon-oxygen double bond (C=O), also known as the carbonyl group.
+This functional group is what characterizes them.
+Carbonyl compounds include aldehydes, ketones, carboxylic acids, esters, amides, and acid chlorides.

 Key Points

-• Aldehydes and ketones are two important classes of carbonyl compounds.
+• Aldehydes and ketones are two major subclasses, differentiated by the groups attached to the carbonyl carbon.

 Main Concepts

-• Nucleophilic addition: A nucleophile attacks the carbonyl carbon, forming a new carbon-heteroatom bond.
+• Nucleophilic Addition: A nucleophile (electron-rich species) attacks the electrophilic carbonyl carbon, forming a new carbon-heteroatom bond.
+This is a fundamental reaction for many carbonyl compounds, leading to the formation of alcohols, hemiacetals, acetals, etc.

 Step 1: Materials